Hit and Runs: A Cyclist Safety Guide

 Just to recap, the first thing you should do is try to get the fleeing car’s license plate number.

-If there are any other people around, ask them if they happened to see the license plate or any other distinguishing characteristics of the vehicle or driver that might help.
+If there are any other people around, ask them if they saw the license plate or any other distinguishing characteristics of the vehicle or driver that might help.

-Take down the names and phone numbers of the witnesses regardless of whether they caught the license plate or not.
+Take down witness names and phone numbers regardless of whether they caught the license plate or not.

 Check the surrounding area for video cameras.
-The good thing is that many buildings and parking lots have security cameras.
-If you happened to be cycling past one of these buildings the cameras could have caught something.
+Many buildings and parking lots have security cameras.
+If you happened to be cycling past one the cameras could have caught something.
 Some major cross walks also have red light cameras that might also help you.

 Your report will help the police apprehend the guilty party.
 Give them all the information you have gathered, as well as the names and numbers of any witnesses.